Crowds view body of former Pope Benedict in St. Peter's | Education

 Benedict will lie in state until Wednesday evening.
 His funeral will be held on Thursday in St Peter's Square and be presided over by Pope Francis.
 The Vatican has said it will be a simple, solemn and sober ceremony in keeping with Benedict's wishes.
 The Vatican has painstakingly elaborate rituals for what happens after a reigning pope dies but none for a former pope, so what happens in the next few days could become the template for future ex-popes.

+Bruni said the details of the funeral Mass were not yet completed.
 While the number of visitors was large, there were no signs of the huge crowds who came to pay their respects to Pope John Paul II, when millions waited for hours to enter the basilica.
-In 2020, Benedict's authorised biographer, Peter Seewald, was quoted as telling Bavarian newspaper Passauer Neue Presse that the emeritus pope had prepared a spiritual testament stating that he wanted to be buried in the same crypt where John Paul II was originally laid to rest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)